maythovens-third/ReviewsAPI/README.md

 ```
 npm run server-dev
 ```
-5. You're connected to remote MySQL database!
-(Unless the database instance is turned off)
+5. Check in terminal that ReviewsAPI is running, and that it is connected to the remote MySQL database.
+(Remote MySQL instance may be turned off)

 ## Overview